heliosdesign/helios-wp-boilerplate/README.md

 3. Download WordPress from [wordpress.org/download](https://wordpress.org/download).
 4. Add all the WordPress files &mdash; except for the `wp-content` directory &mdash; to the root of the project.
 Add any of the plugins or themes that you want to their respective directories in `wp-content`.
 5. Run `$ npm install` to get the tooling dependencies.
-6. Create your database and run the install.
+6. Create your database and run the WordPress install by navigating to the URL and following the directions.

 ## Additional Configuration